 \section{CEFR-Annotated WordNet}

 To create a WordNet oriented toward L2 learners, we annotated its senses with CEFR levels by aligning them with glosses from the EVP Online.
-The process, illustrated in Figure~\ref{fig:annotation} for the WordNet gloss $g'_j$ of $\langle$word, PoS$\rangle=\langle$bank, noun$\rangle$ comprises three steps:
+The process, illustrated in Figure~\ref{fig:annotation} for the WordNet gloss $g'_j$ of $\langle$word, PoS$\rangle=\langle$bank, noun$\rangle$, comprises three steps:

 \paragraph{Step 1: Extraction of Gloss Sets.} For each word and PoS pair, such as $\langle$bank, noun$\rangle$, we extract all corresponding glosses from both the EVP Online and WordNet.
 Let the set of $m$ glosses from the EVP Online be $\{g_1, g_2, \ldots, g_m\}$, and that of $n$ glosses from WordNet be $\{g'_1, g'_2, \ldots, g'_n\}$.
-In the next step, we focus on comparing the $i$-th gloss, $g_i$, from the EVP Online with the $j$-th gloss, $g'_j$, from WordNet.
-As shown in Figure~\ref{fig:annotation}, both of the example glosses refer to sloping land.
+In the next step, we compare the $i$-th gloss, $g_i$, from the EVP Online with the $j$-th gloss, $g'_j$, from WordNet.
+As shown in Figure~\ref{fig:annotation}, both example glosses refer to sloping land.

 \paragraph{Step 2: Semantic Similarity Measurement.} To measure the semantic similarity between $g_i$ and $g'_j$, we used an LLM (GPT-4o, checkpoint \texttt{gpt-4o-2024-08-06}).
-The prompt is shown in Appendix~\ref{sec:appendix_a}.
-Because glosses from different resources often vary in granularity and may not align perfectly, a binary alignment (same/different) judgment would be too restrictive.
-Therefore, we instructed the LLM to rate the similarity on a seven-point scale, where a lower score indicates higher similarity.
-In the example shown in Figure~\ref{fig:annotation}, the LLM returns a score of 1, indicating the two glosses have identical meaning.
+The prompt is provided in Appendix~\ref{sec:appendix_a}.
+Because glosses from different resources often vary in granularity and may not align perfectly, a binary alignment judgment of same or different would be overly restrictive.
+Therefore, we instructed the LLM to rate similarity on a seven-point scale, where a lower score indicates higher similarity.
+In the example shown in Figure~\ref{fig:annotation}, the LLM returns a score of 1, indicating that the two glosses have identical meanings.

-\paragraph{Step 3: CEFR-Level Annotation.} If the LLM returns a score of 1 or 2---indicating that $g_i$ and $g'_j$ have “exactly the same” or “almost the same” meaning---we consider the glosses semantically aligned.
-The CEFR level associated with $g_i$ is then transferred to $g'_j$; otherwise (i.e., output $\geq 3$), the senses are considered mismatched, and no annotation is made.
-In our example, the score of 1 results in the WordNet sense being assigned the B2 level from the corresponding EVP sense.
+\paragraph{Step 3: CEFR-Level Annotation.} If the LLM returns a score of 1 or 2---indicating that $g_i$ and $g'_j$ have ``exactly the same'' or ``almost the same'' meaning---we consider the glosses semantically aligned.
+The CEFR level associated with $g_i$ is then transferred to $g'_j$.
+Otherwise, that is, if the output is $\ge 3$, the senses are considered mismatched and no annotation is assigned.
+In the example, the score of 1 results in the WordNet sense being assigned the B2 level from the corresponding EVP sense.
 In this study, we adopt a threshold of $\le 2$ (scores 1--2) to balance accuracy and coverage.
 Restricting alignments to score 1 yields higher-confidence transfers but reduces coverage, whereas allowing score 3 increases coverage but tends to introduce false alignments, mainly because of partial semantic overlap and mismatched gloss granularity across resources.
 Therefore, we adopt $\le 2$ as a conservative compromise.

 We applied this procedure to all gloss pairs for every $\langle$word, PoS$\rangle$ entry found in both the EVP Online and WordNet.
 For instance, the set of all possible gloss pairs of $\langle$bank, noun$\rangle$ is